 With an estimated 50 million people dining at over 200,000 fast food restaurants in the United States alone every single day, competition in the industry is fierce.

 Fast food joints, also called quick service restaurants (QSRs), not only have to compete with other restaurants in their category - they also have to compete with a slew of other dining options, from cafes to salad bars to full service restaurants.
-Customers have low switching costs and aren’t afraid to take to social media to voice any dissatisfaction they may have with fast food brands.
+Customers have low switching costs and aren’t afraid to take to the Internet to voice any dissatisfaction they may have with fast food brands.

 With social media, employees are also another key stakeholder group brands need to consider.
 Disgruntled current and ex-employees can easily take to Facebook or Instagram to air their “insider’s take” on “what we really do to the food”.